Language reference

 ```

 The current renderer supports bar, line, and bucketed histogram charts over the previous table or a named table source.
-Add sort: x-asc, sort: x-desc, sort: y-asc, or sort: y-desc when the visual should order marks independently of the table's source row order.
+Add sort: x-asc, sort: x-desc, sort: y-asc, or sort: y-desc when the visual should order marks independently of the table's source row order. size accepts compact, medium, or wide. height accepts 220–720 pixels and defaults according to the size preset. interactive defaults to true; in the Mac app it enables nearest-point hover, exact-value tooltips, a crosshair, and keyboard navigation between marks.
+Static SVG remains the canonical CLI and export fallback.

 The CLI can render chart-affiliated tables directly:

-npm run org2 -- render-chart --file report.org2 --block-id quarterly_revenue --format svg
+org2 render-chart --file report.org2 --block-id quarterly_revenue --format svg

 Local datasets and SQL views